Horn of Africa: Economy

 According to the IMF, in 2010 the Horn of Africa region had a total GDP (PPP) of $106.224 billion and nominal of $35.819 billion.
 Per capita, the GDP in 2010 was $1061 (PPP) and $358 (nominal).

 Over 95 percent of cross-border trade within the region is unofficial and undocumented, carried out by pastoralists trading livestock.
-The unofficial trade of live cattle, camels, sheep and goats from Ethiopia sold to other countries in the Horn and the wider Eastern Africa region, including Somalia and Djibouti, generates an estimated total value of between US$250 and US$300 million annually (100 times more than the official figure), with the towns of Burao and Yirowe in Somaliland being home to the largest livestock markets in the Horn of Africa, with as many as 10,000 heads of sheep and goats sold daily from all over the Horn of Africa, with many of whom shipped to Gulf states via the port of Berbera.
+The unofficial trade of live cattle, camels, sheep and goats from Ethiopia sold to other countries in the Horn and the wider Eastern Africa region, including Somalia and Djibouti, generates an estimated total value of between US$250 and US$300 million annually (100 times more than the official figure), with the towns of Burao and Yirowe in Somaliland being home to the largest livestock markets in the Horn of Africa, with as many as 10,000 heads of sheep and goats sold daily from all over the Horn of Africa, many of which are shipped to Gulf states via the port of Berbera.
 This trade helps lower food prices, increase food security, relieve border tensions and promote regional integration.
-However, the unregulated and undocumented nature of this trade runs risks, such as allowing disease to spread more easily across national borders.
-Furthermore, governments are unhappy with lost tax revenue and foreign exchange revenues.
+The unregulated and undocumented nature of this trade runs risks, such as allowing disease to spread across national borders, and governments are unhappy with lost tax revenue and foreign exchange revenues.